oruga-ui/oruga/README.md

 > Oruga is a lightweight library of UI components for [Vue.js](https://vuejs.org/)

+## The idea behind

+***Oruga UI is like a caterpillar, minimal and yet functional.
+It's in your hands turning it into a butterfly.***

 ## Features

-* Highly customizable components: all components are fully customizable in different ways
+* **Highly customizable components**: all components are fully customizable in different ways
-* Components with steroids: most of the components aren't a simple wrapper of native elements but they add new and custom features
+* **Components with steroids**: most of the components aren't a simple wrapper of native elements but they add new and custom features
-* Lightweight: no other internal dependency
+* **Lightweigh**t: no other internal dependency

 ## Documentation